Where it all started

-- We produced around 82 cubic meters of plastic waste in those three months
+- We produced around 82 cubic metres of plastic waste in those three months

 Our Plastic Action Plan

-Armed with the insightful results of our research we then worked with Biffa and Planet Mark to develop and publish a Plastic Action Plan,.
-It highlights to highlight where the industry should remove, improve or keep plastic use and processes to tackle single use plastic, move toward a more circular economy for plastic and minimise the climate impacts of plastic use in construction.
+Armed with the insightful results of our research, we then worked with Biffa and Planet Mark to develop and publish a Plastic Action plan.
+It highlights where the industry should remove, improve, or keep plastic use and processes to tackle single-use plastic, move towards a more circular economy for plastic, and minimise the climate impacts of plastic use in construction.

-Working with partners and supplier our Plastic Action Plan also included insightful good practice case studies and key messages on plastic use from OnSite Support, Smile Plastics, Biffa, The Ocean Sheroes and Surfers Against Sewage.
+Working with partners and suppliers, our Plastic Action Plan also included insightful good practise case studies and key messages on plastic use from OnSite Support, Smile Plastics, Biffa, The Ocean Sheroes, and Surfers Against Sewage.

 Thakeham Plastic Pledge

-- Minimizing plastic waste caused by errors or damage
+Minimising plastic waste caused by errors or damage.

-- Offering or take part in takeback schemes for plastic materials, packaging containers or protection where possible
+- Offering or taking part in takeback schemes for plastic materials, packaging containers, or protection where possible

 - Offering or using plastics that contain recycled content where possible